milfordestayschiller/chat2026/README.md

 * Specify multiple Public Channels that all users have access to.
 * Users can open direct message (one-on-one) conversations with each other.
 * No long-term server side state: messages are pushed out as they come in.
+* Users may share pictures and GIFs from their computer, which are pushed out as `data:` URLs (images scaled and metadata stripped by server) directly to connected chatters with no storage required.
 * Users may broadcast their webcam which shows a camera icon by their name in the Who List.
 Users may click on those icons to open multiple camera feeds of other users they are interested in.
+    * Mutual webcam options: users may opt that anyone who views their cam must also be sharing their own camera first.
+    * Users may mark their own cameras as explicit/NSFW which marks the icon in red so other users can get a warning before clicking in (if NSFW is enabled in the settings.toml)
+    * Users may boot people off their camera, and to the booted person it appears the same as if the broadcaster had turned their camera off completely - the chat server lies about the camera status so the booted user can't easily tell they'd been booted.
 * Mobile friendly: works best on iPads and above but adapts to smaller screens well.
 * WebRTC means peer-to-peer video streaming so cheap on hosting costs!
 * Simple integration with your existing userbase via signed JWT tokens.